 Pop-Up Magazine Winter Tour

 Pop-Up Magazine is a live magazine, performed on stage in front of a live audience.
-For the Pop-Up Winter 2017 Tour, Gastropod is joining a long list of talented writers, musicians, and artists to debut a brand-new story.
-In late February and early March, we’ll be appearing in venues in Los Angeles, San Francisco, New York City, Austin, Portland, and Seattle.
-The show is never recorded, so you have to be there to experience it: tickets are on sale now!
+For the Pop-Up Winter 2017 Tour, Gastropod joined a long list of talented writers, musicians, and artists to debut a brand-new story.
+In late February and early March, we appeared in sold-out venues in Los Angeles, San Francisco, New York City, Austin, Portland, and Seattle.
+The show is never recorded, so you had to be there to experience it!

 2016 Live Events